Chapter 15 : The Informants

 Harry left the office content with the information he had gained about his mother, who sounded like a wonderful person indeed.
 It didn’t make up for what he had seen of his father, but it was a start.

 Wandering around the castle, Harry found several other students were about and heading down to the Great Hall for breakfast.
 Upon entering the hall, he found that about half the school was still in bed, and that only Katie, Ginny, Gabrielle, and Dennis Creevey were sitting at the Gryffindor table.
-He joined his housemates and started to spoon some oatmeal into a bowl as he said his good mornings.

 The five students laughed and joked for a while as they ate, and Harry laughed inwardly when he noticed how unenergetic Dennis was in the morning.
 ‘Someone’s stolen your batteries, Dennis?’ he joked, and everyone laughed as the smaller boy scowled at him half-heartedly.